ActuallyHappening/COMP1100/documents/iteration_1/learning_cards.md

 Evidence: “I have it on a google sheet” \- Patrick 1\.
 “I mostly… \[on\] a simple document…” \- Patrick 2\.

 - “Um, because I am preMed, there is a lot of stuff around that \[course planning\], so not too hard.
 But I imagine other degrees would be a bit harder if they didn't have that.
 Because that saved me.”
-LB interview 2
+[Liam Bienkowski interview 2](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-20_2.md)